Apply to The Ganas Network Fellowship!

 - Learn about the political context, public policies, and community actions that influence the existence of public charter schools

-- Network with and recieve mentorship from business, political, and community leaders
+- Network with and receive mentorship from business, political, and community leaders

 - Gain access to the robust Ganas Network community of other young professionals